FOREST ECOLOGY LAB, UTAH STATE UNIVERSITY

 SULLIVAN LAB, UNIVERSITY OF NEVADA - RENO

 Dr. Ben Sullivan was my first scientific mentor while I was an undergraduate at Northern Arizona University and I continue to collaborate with him today.
 We work on a range of projects, including the response of nutrient acquisition strategies to plot scale fertilization in a lowland tropical rain forest, and nutrient dynamics across pan tropical secondary forest succession.

 TOWNSEND LAB, COLORADO COLLEGE

 Working with Drs.
-Alan Townsend and Phil Taylor (Research Associate, Colorado University, Boulder) has been and continues to be such a pleasure.
+Alan Townsend and Phil Taylor (Mad Agriculture) has been and continues to be such a pleasure.
 As part of a larger group, we are investigating the role of tree phylogeny in influencing belowground processes.
 Their big picture ideas and input on my dissertation research has made my work stronger and more ecologically sound.

 Dr. Ylva Lekberg, a mycologist at MPG Ranch, has been an instrumental contributor to my dissertation research.
 She pushes me to be a critical thinker and makes my work stronger.

 Almost all of my dissertation research has taken place in lowland tropical rainforest owned by a non-profit, Osa Conservation.
 The logistical and infrastructural support they gave me has been critical in carrying out all of my research endeavors.